- verapamil hydrochloride

 For oral use only.

-Vera-Til SR Tablets 120 mg are to be swallowed whole with some liquid.
+Vera-Til SR Tablets are to be swallowed whole with some liquid, preferably with or shortly after meals.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-Patients with atrial fibrillation/flutter with simultaneously existing of an accessory pathway e.g. Wolff-Parkinson-White syndrome, may develop increased conduction across the anomalous pathway and ventricular tachycardia may be precipitated.
+Patients with atrial fibrillation/flutter in the presence of an accessory pathway (e.g. Wolff-Parkinson-White syndrome) may develop increased conduction across the anomalous pathway and ventricular tachycardia may be precipitated.

 Combination with ivabradine (see section 4.5).